-Floors are often dusty, and hardwood vacuums are often machine with powerful suction.
+Floors are often dusty, and the best vacuums for hardwood floors often display powerful suction.

 In order to hold all of the dust that is collected, you need to select a vacuum that has sufficient capacity in the dust canister or dust bag.